 The discount rate used to measure the TPL as of the Measurement Date was 7.50 percent.
 The projection of cash flows used to determine the discount rate was performed in accordance with GASB 67.
 On that basis, the FNP was not projected to be depleted and, as a result, the Municipal Bond Index Rate was not used in the determination of the SEIR.
-The SEIR at the prior measurement date was 5.12 percent.
+There was no change since the prior measurement date.